dbt-labs/docs.getdbt.com/website/docs/docs/core/connect-data-platform/bigquery-setup.md

 <Changelog>New in dbt v0.19.0</Changelog>

-If you do not specify a `project`/`database` and are using the `oauth` method, dbt will use the default `project` associated with your user, as defined by `gcloud config set`.
+If you do not specify a `project`/`database` and are using the `OAuth` method, dbt will use the default `project` associated with your user, as defined by `gcloud config set`.

 ### OAuth Token-Based